 This setting will be reflected by actually releasing episodes as two parts to focus on the specific area of interest.

-New episodes, moderated by our host Simon Ohler will be published bi-weekly and can be found here or on many popular platforms like Spotify and iTunes.
+New episodes, moderated by our co-hosts Simon Ohler and Florian Masuth will be published every first Monday of a month and can be found here or on many popular platforms like Spotify and iTunes.
 Stay tuned!

 In this episode, we speak with Lea Schönfelder about her life.
 How she grew up, how she got in touch with games, what purpose she sees in games.
 Also, the significance of a game she is making right now to her own life, and what it means for her to live a good life.